-Description Capability SB K-EXT S Policy Comments Allow х х х Enable SO can configure the policy to enable or disable the availability of Non-FIPS ^ ~ ^ Disable non-FIPS algorithms at the time the HSM is initialized. algorithms available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password Allow Disable passwords without trusted path for authentication. authentication Disallow x x х Disable The HSM must operate using the trusted path and module-generated secrets for authentication.
-Allow х х x Enable SO can configure the policy to enable or disable the use of the Trusted path 74101 ^ X ^ Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication. $^{\rm 5}$ All v v Enable SO can configure the policy to enable or disable the use of M of N M of N Allow X Х Disable secret sharing to activate the module.
+Description Capability SB K-EXT S Policy Comments Allow Х х х Enable SO can configure the policy to enable or disable the availability of Non-FIPS Allow ^ ^ ^ Disable non-FIPS algorithms at the time the HSM is initialized. algorithms available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password Allow Disable passwords without trusted path for authentication. authentication Disallow x X х Disable The HSM must operate using the trusted path and module-generated secrets for authentication.
+Allow х х х Enable SO can configure the policy to enable or disable the use of the Trusted path Allow ^ ^ ^ Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
+2 ., Enable SO can configure the policy to enable or disable the use of M of N M of N Allow Х Х Disable secret sharing to activate the module.
 Requires that the policy for "trusted path" authentication be enabled.
 Disallow Х Disable The HSM must operate without M of N secret sharing for activation.
-Allow x х x Enable SO can configure the policy to enable or disable the availability of the Cloning , ^ Disable cloning function for the HSM as a whole.
+A.II v v V Enable SO can configure the policy to enable or disable the availability of the Cloning Allow Х X Х Disable cloning function for the HSM as a whole.
 Disallow Disable The HSM must operate without cloning.
-Allow х х Enable SO can configure the policy to enable or disable the availability of the Masking Disable masking function for the HSM as a whole.
-Disallow Х Disable The HSM must operate without masking.
-Allow x Enable Off-board storage is used for backup purposes in the Luna cryptographic module stand-alone configuration.
-The SO can enable Off-board Storage Allow ^ Disable or disable the use of off-board storage.
+Allow Х х Enable SO can configure the policy to enable or disable the availability of the Masking Allow ^ ^ Disable masking function for the HSM as a whole.
+Disallow X Disable The HSM must operate without masking.
+A 11 v Enable Off-board storage is used for backup purposes in the Luna PCI Off-board Storage Allow Х Disable stand-alone configuration.
+The SO can enable or disable the use of off-board storage.
 Disallow Х Х Disable Off-board storage is not allowed in these configurations.
-All v v x Enable SO can configure the policy to enable or disable the use of the M of N M of N auto- activation Allow х X × Disable auto-activation feature.
-Disallow Disable The HSM must operate without M of N auto-activation.
-Allow х x v Enable This capability is set prior to shipment to the customer.
-It controls the ECC mechanisms available Allow ~ Ă x Disable availability of ECC mechanisms.
+A.II ., ., ., Enable SO can configure the policy to enable or disable the use of the M of N M of N auto- activation Allow Х X Х Disable auto-activation feature. activation Disallow Disable The HSM must operate without M of N auto-activation.
+F00 Allow Х х х Enable This capability is set prior to shipment to the customer.
+It controls the ECC mechanisms available Allow ^ ^ ^ Disable availability of ECC mechanisms.
 Disallow Disable ECC mechanisms are not available.
+A II v v v Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х X Х Disable locked as a result of exceeding the maximum number of failed login attempts.
+Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.